helloflask/bootstrap-flask/docs/migrate.rst

 Create Base Template
 ---------------------

 In Flask-Bootstrap, there is a built-in base template called ``bootstrap/base.html``.
-Now you have to create it by yourself, here is a starter example for you:
+This extension does not provide one.
+You have to create it by yourself; an example starter is given here:

 .. code-block:: html